 On the air:

-The SciGirls series premiered nationwide in February 2010, the second season premiered in October 2012.
+The SciGirls series premiered nationwide in February 2010, the second season premiered in October 2012; the third season in April 2015.
 Every half-hour episode goes beyond STEM “factoids” to highlight the process of science and engineering.
 Girls can see how choosing, questioning, planning, predicting, observing, interpreting and communicating actually take place.
 They learn how rewarding and fun it is to do science and engineering with your peers, and the show’s female mentors offer girls a glimpse of exciting STEM career possibilities.

 The series has been exceptionally successful: